 Product category: Eco-friendly outerwear

-Patagonia’s tagline is “We’re in business to save our home planet” and the company’s marketing efforts lead with its commitment to sustainability across product lines.
-Its website urges consumers to "Buy Less" and prominently features a section of "Used Gear."
+Patagonia’s brand purpose isn't just about making the best product.
+The brand seeks to "Cause no unnecessary harm" and the company’s marketing efforts lead with its commitment to sustainability across product lines.
+Its website urges consumers to buy sustainably, with product categories like "Trade In, Get Credit," and "Used Gear."

 When you visit its Facebook or Instagram pages, you have to hunt a bit to find posts highlighting particular products.
 Instead, the feeds focus on pressing issues, such as environmental stewardship and fair labor practices.

 Why it works: Patagonia effectively weaves its core values into its marketing messages.
-When you do need to purchase a new (or used) piece of outerwear, consumers know they are supporting a company actively minimizing its negative impacts.
+When you do need to purchase a new (or used) piece of outerwear, consumers know they are supporting a company that actively minimizes its negative impacts.

-The company offers eco-friendly cleaning supplies, including concentrated soap and detergent refills and reusable glass bottles, which it sends out in recurring monthly shipments.
+The company offers eco-friendly cleaning supplies, like soap and detergent refills and reusable glass bottles.
+It sends these products out in recurring monthly shipments.

 Why it works: The company's marketing reflects its minimalist ethos.
-Grove also uses social media, namely Instagram Stories, to attract new customers with product images, cleaning tips, and even humorous videos.
+Grove also uses social media, namely Instagram Stories, to attract new customers with product images, cleaning tips, and funny videos.

 Each of these brands has clarified where their products fit in larger retail categories.
-This helps them market their distinct value to target customers and, ultimately, earn a greater market share within these product categories.
+This helps them market their distinct value to target customers and, ultimately, earn a greater market share within their industries and niches.